Edythe vickers, N.D., L.Ac. Clinic Director Naturopathic Medicine & Acupuncture

 My medical degrees are from the University of Toronto, the National College of Naturopathic Medicine, and the Oregon College of Oriental Medicine, yet it is through years of practice that I have learned the key to both understanding one’s individual body and finding routes to comprehensive healing stems from a trusting and transparent relationship between both practitioner and patient.
 I am one of the few credentialed acupuncturists at Legacy Good Samaritan Hospital, working with a variety of patients; from those in the Legacy Rehabilitation Institute of Oregon suffering from a stroke to the post-surgery floor helping with pain reduction; to patients dealing with cancer, and suffering from unrelenting nausea.
 As a supervising physician at the National University of Naturopathic Medicine for the Chinese Medicine division I try to continually embed the importance of bridging the gap between eastern and western philosophies of medicines with each patient’s best interest and needs at the forefront of approach.

-I am a doting grandmother to twins, and with any spare time I love to garden and preserve the bounty for winter use.
-I like to take classes at the gym and walk or hike with my two dogs.
-Above all I am blessed to have the patients I have as well as my practice.
+I am a doting grandmother to 3 wonderful grandchildren; 12 year-old twins and a 41/2 year, who keep me busy playing, laughing and seeing life through young eyes.
+With any spare time I love to garden and preserve the bounty for winter use.
+I like to take classes at the gym and walk or hike with my dog.
+Above all I give thanks everyday to have work that I love and I feel blessed to have the patients and practice I have.